 Collaborate and Communicate: This is the most important component of maintaining and preserving community.
 In addressing the unknown, we must always be available to, and honest with, each other.

-In many ways, our intentionally small size, expansive campus and remote location work to our great advantage in terms of COVID planning.
+In many ways, our intentionally small size, expansive campus, and remote location work to our great advantage in terms of COVID planning.
 Like many schools and colleges, Marvelwood has taken a number of strategic measures to allow for the maximum in-person experience for students, while also building in the flexibility to adjust our plans, if necessary, to accommodate new information about the virus, testing, vaccines, and other factors.
-Under the guidance of DOCS Urgent Care in New Milford, Torrington Area Health District, and the State Department of Health, protocols have been established and followed, including weekly testing, which keeps our on-campus community safe and healthy.
+Under the guidance of DOCS Urgent Care in New Milford, Torrington Area Health District, and the State Department of Health, and in collaboration with the Town of Kent Emergency Management Team, protocols have been established and followed, including weekly testing, which keeps our on-campus community safe and healthy.
 Marvelwood is confident that our blueprint for traditional operations gives us the best chance of controlling our environment and being in person and on campus together.

 The Marvelwood Compact